ProjectsWithZoe/Hangman/README.md

 The check_guess function checks if the guessed letter is in the randomly chosen word.
 The ask_for_input function is a while loop that checks if the entered input is valid and if it is it breaks out of the loop and runs the check_guess function.
 If the entered input is invalid, the code continues in the infinite while loop and never reaches the check_guess function.

+Finally the ask_for_input function is run to independently which is quicker than running the multiple lines of code previously.